Kenneth-Mah/RabbitMQ-Tutorial/README.md

 Basic understanding of dev container is that in the .devcontainer file, devcontainer.json refers to docker-compose.yml, which in turn refers to Dockerfile.

 Use the "postCreateCommand" property in the devcontainer.json to manage the installation of additional software (referencing the requirements.txt file).

+Take note that due to the file structure of this repository, dev container only works in the subdirectories.